Elizabeth Bentley: Trials and credibility

 Although most of those accused by Bentley invoked the Fifth Amendment and refused to testify, a few denied her allegations.
 The most notable was Harry Dexter White, who had heart disease and died of a heart attack days after his HUAC testimony.
 Others who denied Bentley's charges were Lauchlin Currie, formerly President Roosevelt's economic affairs advisor; Remington and William Henry Taylor, mid-level government economists; Duncan Lee, formerly of the Office of Strategic Services (OSS); and Abe Brothman, a private-sector chemist who worked on defense projects.
 In October 1948, Remington sued Bentley and NBC for libel.
 Hoping to discredit her, Remington's attorneys hired private detectives to investigate her past.
 They produced evidence of alcoholism, periods of severe depression, and a suicide attempt as a student in Florence; alleged that her master's thesis had been written by someone else, and she had been sexually promiscuous (by the standards of the day) since college.
 Bentley did not testify at a Remington loyalty-board hearing, and NBC settled the libel suit out of court for $10,000.

 She testified in the trials of four accused spies: Remington's perjury trial, Abe Brothman's obstruction of justice trial, and Julius and Ethel Rosenberg's trials for conspiracy to commit espionage.
 Bentley, peripherally involved in the Rosenberg case, was used by the prosecution to develop two points: the actions of American communists in becoming spies for the Soviet Union, and establishing (if only vaguely) a connection between Julius Rosenberg and Golos.
 She testified that she received calls from a man who identified himself as Julius, after which Golos would meet him.

-After her contact with American authorities, Bentley's personal life became increasingly tumultuous.
+After her contact with U.S. authorities, Bentley's personal life became increasingly tumultuous.
 She continued to drink heavily, avoided several subpoenas, was involved in car accidents, and had a relationship with a man who severely beat her.
 These incidents and her generally-erratic behavior resulted in concern by her FBI handlers that she was "bordering on some mental pitfall".

 Bentley, described as calm and professional on the witness stand, was praised by prosecutors whose cases she supported.
 However, she refined and embellished details of her story during repeated appearances before grand juries, congressional committees, and jury trials; information passed to her about a process for manufacturing synthetic rubber which was originally "vague" and "probably of no value" became "super-secret" and "an extremely complicated thing".
 Bentley said that her espionage gave her advance notice of the Doolittle Raid on Japan and the D-Day invasions of France; both claims were apparently exaggerated.